qaisarafridi/qaisarafridi/README.md

 I'm a cyber security engineer 💻, Ethical hacker ✍️, and Pentester 🧑‍💻.
 </h2>

-Hey there, it's me mahesh Muhammad Qaisar from pakistan.
+Hey there, it's me  Muhammad Qaisar from pakistan.
 I love to know how things works under the hood in detail.

 ### 🤝 Connect with me: